SeaGL/organization/README.md

 ## Licensing

-All files in this repo are licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
+All files in this repository are Copyright the [AUTHORS](./AUTHORS.md) and are licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
 Please see [LICENSE.txt](./LICENSE.txt) for more information.